Code-m1ner/MLS4-easyapp/README.md

 ![contact_google_lighthouse](documentation_assets/images/contact_google_lighthouse.png)

-### Booking page
+### Product Detail's page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
 Media | All media assets are displayed properly, have no pixelation or stretched images and is responsive on all devices. | PASS
-Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Book now button | When clicking the book now button on the page, the browser redirects to the booking page. | PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Booking Form | Checked the form submits only when all required fields are filled out. | PASS If not signed in | Checked to see if the user has not signed in the booking form should not show and a message displays prompting the user to signup/sign-in first. | PASS
+Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Add to Bag button | When clicking the add to bag button on the page, the product is added to the bag automatically. | PASS Keep Shopping button | When clicking the keep shopping button on the page, the browser redirects me back to all products page. | PASS
+Accessibility | Checked the accessibility of the page using lighthouse| PASS Checkout Form | Checked the form submits only when all required fields are filled out. | PASS If not signed in | Checked to see if the user has not signed in the site and alloewd a message displays asking the user to create an account or login to save this information . | PASS

 ![booking_google_lighthouse](documentation_assets/images/booking_google_lighthouse.png)

-### Edit booking page
+### Edit Profile page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
 Media | All media assets are displayed properly, have no pixelation or stretched images and is responsive on all devices. | PASS
-Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Edit Booking Form | Checked the form submits only when all required fields are filled out. | PASS Form validation | Checked that the telephone number input only allows number input and not any text | PASS
+Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Edit Product Form | Checked the form submits only when all required fields are filled out. | PASS Form validation | Checked that the price field input only allows number input and not any text | PASS

 ![edit_booking_google_lighthouse](documentation_assets/images/edit_booking_google_lighthouse.png)

-### Manage booking page
+### Product Management page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
 Media | All media assets are displayed properly, have no pixelation or stretched images and is responsive on all devices. | PASS
-Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Edit booking button | Checked that the button redirects to the edit booking page with the correct booking instance. | PASS Cancel booking button | Checked that the button redirects to the cancel booking page with the correct booking instance. | PASS
+Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Add Product button | Checked that the button redirects to the all products page with the product added. | PASS Cancel  button | Checked that the button redirects to the all products page with no new product added. | PASS

 ![manage_booking_google_lighthouse](documentation_assets/images/manage_booking_google_lighthouse.png)